-One of the unexpected things I picked up when I moved to Manitoulin Island, Canada back in the mid-1980s was traditional stoneworking.
+One of the things I learned after I moved to Manitoulin Island, Canada back in the mid-1980s was traditional stoneworking.
 I’d never done it before coming here and I’ve never seen anyone else do stonework in the old fashioned way from raw stone.
-Manitoulin is a limestone island and there’s lots of building material here free for the taking.
-This “taking” is not that easy because it involves prybars and stone hammers and a lot of sweat, but at least there’s usually no cost involved.
+Manitoulin is a limestone island and there’s lots of building material here free for the taking (and lot of old stone buildings to learn from).
+This “taking” is not that easy because it involves prybars and stone hammers and a lot of sweat, but at least there’s usually no financial cost involved.

 The video below records an historic moment at our place.
-The summer of 2016 is when I took down the scaffolding on one side of my house after reaching the peak with stonework.
-30 feet off the ground with a round window, click below to see what the “scaffold take-down day” looked like, and hear my thoughts on stonework and why I love to do such a crazy, labour-intensive thing.
+The summer of 2016 is when I took down the scaffolding on one side of my house after reaching the peak with stonework; 30 feet off the ground with a round window, watch above to see what the “scaffold take-down day” looked like, and hear my thoughts on stonework and why I love to do such a crazy, labour-intensive thing.

 I hope you found this video useful (or at least interesting).
 Please consider helping me cover the cost of creating and publishing content like this.
 Click the “buy me a coffee” button below for a safe, simple and fast way to make a contribution.
 Thank you very much for helping to keep this website up and running.